jungoai/p2p-rpc-sdk/README.md

 # P2P-RPC SDK

-The p2prpc SDK is a JS/TS library for connecting to the [p2prpc](https://github.com/jungoai/p2p-rpc) network, a decentralized peer-to-peer layer for blockchains.
+The p2prpc SDK is a JS/TS library for connecting to the [p2prpc](https://github.com/jungoai/p2p-rpc) network, a decentralized peer-to-peer layer for blockchain RPCs.

 Instead of relying on a single RPC endpoint, the SDK maintains an updated list of peer nodes and automatically handles failover, load balancing, and request retries.